SpencerCDixon/exocortex/readme.md

 * `repository` - absolute path to where the repo for this wiki lives
 * `title` - base title for the wiki
 * `remote` - where to push the wiki to on the interval
+* `branch` - branch to use when pushing/pulling from remote
 * `server.host` - can be used for OAuth in the future
 * `server.port` - port for the server to listen
-* `anonymousRead` - allow anonymous users to read pages

 ## Hotkeys